Conveyancing - Preparing to sell

 There are two types of conflict of interest:

-• Client conflict: When there’s a clash between the buyer and seller’s best interest.
+• Client conflict: When there’s a clash between the buyer's and seller’s best interests.
 This means the conveyancer either shows preferential treatment to one party or is unable to provide full legal advice to one party without it being detrimental to the other.

 • Own interest conflict: When there’s a clash between the conveyancer and client’s best interest; financial or personal.

 The most up-to-date regulations don’t make separate representation for buyers and sellers compulsory.
-Instead, they list the circumstances in which this would be allowed.
+Instead, they list the circumstances in which using the same conveyancers would be allowed.
 If none of these criteria are met, then the conveyancer must choose one party to represent, otherwise they would fall foul of their regulatory Code of Conduct.

 What are the circumstances where using the same conveyancer may be possible?

-If there’s a high likelihood of a conflict of interest between you and the other party, then you won’t be able to have the same firm act for buyer and seller.
-But if the solicitor can find a way to minimise the risk of a conflict of interest, then it should be possible for both parties to use the same conveyancing firm.
+If the solicitor can find a way to minimise the risk of any potential conflict of interest, then it should be possible for both parties to use the same conveyancing firm.

-To determine whether there is a conflict of interest, your conveyancer will consider things like:
+To assess whether your transaction has a conflict of interest, your conveyancer will consider things like:

 • The bargaining power of each party and how likely they are to use it